p0i5on8/HTB-Writeups/Bank/readme.md

 ![](images/privEsc.png)

 ## Method 2 - /etc/passwd
-looking through the results of LinEnum.sh, we can see that we have write access on /etc/passwd
+looking through the results of `LinEnum.sh`, we can see that we have write access on /etc/passwd
 so we can either change the root password or add another user in /etc/passwd to get root shell

 ![](images/etcPasswd_permissions.png)